labanskoller/hackeriet_blog/_posts/2020-04-30-rust-and-translation-files.md

 The Gettext package contains a number of helper programs, among them `xgettext` which can be used to extract the strings from the Rust sources.

 One drawback is that Rust isn't on the list of languages that xgettext can parse.
-But rust is similar enough to C so that we can use that parser, as long as we don't have any multiline strings.
+But Rust is similar enough to C so that we can use that parser, as long as we don't have any multiline strings.

-In [ripasso](https://github.com/cortex/ripasso) we extract it like this:
+In [Ripasso](https://github.com/cortex/ripasso) we extract it like this:

 ```bash
 xgettext cursive/src/*rs -kgettext --sort-output -o cursive/res/ripasso-cursive.pot